James Oliver-Pearce: Reading

-Hull City
+Hull City and Sheffield United

 On 6 December 2024, Sellés was appointed head coach of Hull City, and brought in Oliver-Pearce alongside him as his assistant.
 Tobias Loveland also joined the pair from Reading as a first team coach.
 The trio began their new roles on 9 December 2024.
 He left Hull City on 15 May 2025, when the club parted company with Sellés.
+The following month, Oliver-Pearce was appointed as assistant manager at Sheffield United when Sellés' arrived at the club.
+He left after Sellés' was dismissed on 14 September 2025.

+Sønderjyske

+On 1 August 2026, Oliver-Pearce was hired by Danish Superliga side Sønderjyske as the club's new assistant coach.